-In addition, the Greek word for "earth" in Revelation 1:7 is $\gamma \hat{\eta}$, which most usually means either: (1) "earth, globe" or (2) "land."20 Thus, upon purely lexical considerations, the term can be understood as designating the Promised Land.
+In addition, the Greek word for "earth" in Revelation 1:7 is $y\hat{\eta}$, which most usually means either: (1) "earth, globe" or (2) "land."
+20 Thus, upon purely lexical considerations, the term can be understood as designating the Promised Land.
 As a matter of fact, literal translations of the Scripture lean in this direction.
 Robert Young's Literal Translation of the Holy Bible translates it: "Lo, he cloth come with the clouds, and see him shall every eye, even those who did pierce him, and wail because of him shall all the tribes of the land.
 Yes!
-Amen!"21 Marshall's The Interlinear Greek-English New Testament concurs: "Behold he comes with the clouds, and will wail over him all the tribes of the land.
-Yes, amen."2
+Amen!"
+21 Marshall's The Interlinear Greek-English New Testament concurs: "Behold he comes with the clouds, and will see him every eye and [those] who him pierced, and Will wail over him all the tribes of the land.
+Yes. amen."
+2^{z}